Coder2003Anujyoti/Hotel/README.md

 - **Vegan & Gluten-Free Options**: Display special dietary items 🌱🚫🍞.
 - **Visuals & Emojis**: Use fun emojis to make your menu more engaging 🎉.

-## Installation:
-1. Clone the repository: `git clone <repository_url>`
-2. Customize the menu items as needed.
-3. Integrate the menu into your website or app with ease.

 ## Contributing:
 We welcome contributions!
 Feel free to fork the repository and submit pull requests for new features or improvements. 🤝